pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 1. To view a stacks details select the name of the stack.
 1. To view a specific stack update, navigate to **Activity** and select it from the list.

+## Stack Favorites

+Stack favorites allow you to label specific stacks for quick and easy access.
+Stack favorites will be dispalyed in the navigation and on your dashboard.

+### Favortie a Stack

+1. Navigate to the stack.
+1. Select the star icon next to the stack name.

 ### Stack README

 To add a README to a stack: